AST SpaceMobile Inc. (ASTS) is ready for next Episode as it posted an annual sales of 12,410 K

 Technical Analysis of AST SpaceMobile Inc. (ASTS)

-Let’s dig in a bit further.
-During the last 5-days, its volume was 1.62 million.
-That was better than the volume of 1.41 million it reported in year-ago period.
-As of the previous 9 days, the stock’s Stochastic %D was 24.45%.
-Additionally, its Average True Range was 1.16.
+The latest stats from [AST SpaceMobile Inc., ASTS] show that its last 5-days average volume of 2.0 million was superior to 1.43 million than last year’s volume.
+As of the previous 9 days, the stock’s Stochastic %D was 13.66%.
+Additionally, its Average True Range was 1.14.

-During the past 100 days, AST SpaceMobile Inc.’s (ASTS) raw stochastic average was set at 60.33%, which indicates a significant increase from 8.03% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 91.81% in the past 14 days, which was higher than the 90.77% volatility it showed in the past 100 days.
+During the past 100 days, AST SpaceMobile Inc.’s (ASTS) raw stochastic average was set at 58.06%, which indicates a significant increase from 28.89% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 84.54% in the past 14 days, which was lower than the 90.25% volatility it showed in the past 100 days.

-At the time of writing, stock’s 50-day Moving Average is $8.58, while its 200-day Moving Average is $8.13.
-However, in the short run, AST SpaceMobile Inc.’s stock first resistance to watch stands at $11.54.
-Second resistance stands at $12.13.
-The third major resistance level sits at $12.57.
-If the price goes on to break the first support level at $10.51, it is likely to go to the next support level at $10.07.
-Assuming the price breaks the second support level, the third support level stands at $9.48.
+At the time of writing, stock’s 50-day Moving Average is $8.90, while its 200-day Moving Average is $8.11.
+Now, the first resistance to watch is $11.23.
+This is followed by the second major resistance level at $11.71.
+The third major resistance level sits at $12.32.
+If the price goes on to break the first support level at $10.14, it is likely to go to the next support level at $9.53.
+Assuming the price breaks the second support level, the third support level stands at $9.05.

 AST SpaceMobile Inc. (NASDAQ: ASTS) Key Stats